DCAN-Labs/hbcd-docs/docs/instruments/agevariables.md

 ## Basic Demographics

-Tabulated [Basic Demographics](demographics.md#basic-demographics) data (`sed_basic_demographics`) includes variables derived across instruments, with the following set of variables reporting age. **These are single-point, static variables (i.e. they do not change over time) that should be present and consistent across all visits unless data beyond visit V01 is not available.** Note that the infobox ["Fields Reporting Age"](demographics.md#demo-age) in the Basic Demographics section contains the same information as the following table, presented in a different format.
+Tabulated [Basic Demographics](demo/basicdemo.md) data (`sed_basic_demographics`) includes variables derived across instruments, with the following set of variables reporting age. **These are single-point, static variables (i.e. they do not change over time) that should be present and consistent across all visits unless data beyond visit V01 is not available.** Note that the infobox [Fields Reporting Age](demo/basicdemo.md/#demo-age) in the Basic Demographics section contains the same information as the following table, presented in a different format.

 <table style="width: 100%; border-collapse: collapse; table-layout: fixed; font-size: 13px;">
     <thead>